 - Curriculum Vitae is current and complete, reflecting applied professional experience including descriptions of experience, location, and hours of clinical training

 - Three (3) letters of recommendation are from professionals, at least two of which are authored by supervisors who can speak with familiarity and specificity about your applied clinical performance.
-One letter must be authored by a current supervisor.

 Our application deadline is November 6, 2016, 11:59 p.m.
 Pacific Standard Time (PST).
 Your AAPI Online application must be complete and electronically submitted to us by that date.